 Under what circumstances do you openly listen, without expectation, to whatever a colleague wants to tell you?
 When you are speaking, how much do you believe your colleagues or stakeholders are listening to you, especially when you have something important or complicated to say or explain?

 With individuals or teams, it is essential to listen, and demonstrate you’re listening, really listening, or you may not get the buy-in and trust you might want.
 Important data could be withheld that comes back to bite you later.
 A task supposedly finished perhaps wasn’t quite finished or an unmentioned issue caused an unmentioned assumption to be made which turns out later to have been invalid.

 Share your intentions to keep open team communication

 Consider too, when questioning colleagues, how aware are you of your intentions to fix things or ‘get to the bottom line’ as quickly as possible?
-Do you probe for your own understanding?
+Do you probe for your understanding?
 Or do you have any intention to help a colleague explain and possibly improve their communication and possibly the team’s understanding?
-If you don’t do this already, how could you agree a shared intention with colleagues when initiating any conversation where both parties can raise any important or relevant issue?
+If you don’t do this already, how could you agree with a shared intention with colleagues when initiating any conversation where both parties can raise any important or relevant issue?

 Coaching for project managers

 Coaching practice is a useful medium for demonstrating and practising good listening and questioning techniques, as well as contracting for a particular type of conversation.
 If you get the chance to learn about coaching then do ensure there is supported practice, since all soft skills are not learned overnight.
 Coaching demonstrates how effective communication depends on the quality of the relationship and sets specific intentions for a coaching situation